Elysian01/Rasa-Chatbot-UI/README.md

 inactiveMsg = "Server is down, Please contact the developer to activate it ", theme="blue ")
 </script>
 ```

+### Security

+If the bot response contains the word "password", then the user input box type will change from text to password (html) for password protection.

 ## For Rasa